3 Best South Africa Philosophy Podcasts

 Website Apple Spotify YouTube

-Nicholas Lorimer and Gabriel Crouse provide their unique take on everything and anything happening in South Africa and the world at large, focusing on history, philosophy, and current affairs.
-Getting away with murder in South Africa, Russian oligarchs, American elections, and geopolitical strategy all feature in this unconventional podcast.MORE Producer/Network SA Institute of Race Relations
+Nicholas Lorimer and Gabriel Crouse provide their unique take on everything and anything going on in South Africa and the world at large, with a focus on history, philosophy and current affairs.
+Getting away with murder in South Africa, Russian oligarchs, American elections and geopolitical strategy all feature in this unconventional podcast.MORE Producer/Network SA Institute of Race Relations

 Email ****@irr.org.za